YAML configuration

 Common Fields (All Server Types)

-• requiredEnvVars: Array of environment variables that MUST exist.
-Agent fails immediately if any are missing.
+• requiredEnvVars: Variables that MUST exist.
+Agent fails if missing.

-• allowedEnvVars: Array of environment variables to pass through if they exist.
-Warns if missing but continues.
+• allowedEnvVars: Optional variables to pass through if they exist.

 Stdio Server Fields